Jakob-Bach/Constrained-Subgroup-Discovery/README.md

 This document provides:

 - An outline of the [repo structure](#repo-structure).
-- A short [demo](#demo) of the core functionality.
+- A short [overview and demo](#functionality-and-demo) of the core (subgroup-discovery) functionality.
 - [Guidelines for developers](#developer-info) who want to modify or extend the code base.
 - Steps for [setting up](#setup) a virtual environment and [reproducing](#reproducing-the-experiments) the experiments.

 ## Repo Structure

-Currently, the repository contains six Python files and four non-code files.
+Currently, the repository contains seven Python files and four non-code files.
 The non-code files are:

 - `.gitignore`: For Python development.